Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 Many instructions down below were written for the old driver, which was not signed, and therefore was not working out of the box on OS-X Yosemite and El Capitan.
 The latest driver appears to be signed, and should work out the box.
 The new driver is here: [CH34x_Install.zip (111Kb)](/downloads/CH34x_Install.zip).

-<div class="external-reference"">Acknowledgements: thanks to <a href="[http://blog.sengotta.net/signed-mac-os-driver-for-winchiphead-ch340-serial-bridge/" target="boo">Björn's Techblog</a> for posting the driver.</div>
+<div class="external-reference"">Thanks to <a href="[http://blog.sengotta.net/signed-mac-os-driver-for-winchiphead-ch340-serial-bridge/" target="boo">Björn's Techblog</a> for posting the driver.</div>

 Inside the driver is a brief README with the following instructions: